codeForSaif/ToDoListAzure/README.md

 14. Your SSMS table should look like this now:
       ![Alt text](/Images/Part2/07.png?raw=true "SSMS Table Updated")
 15. You have now tested all of the APIs and seen that your API project is linked to your Azure SQL DB.
 16. Let's publish the API project, stop running it.
-Right click on the API project adn choose Publish.
+Right click on the API project and choose Publish.
       ![Alt text](/Images/Part2/08.png?raw=true "Publishing the API project")
 17. Choose an App Service.
       ![Alt text](/Images/Part2/09.png?raw=true "Publishing the API project")